Refunding virtual credit cards (VCCs)

 If you’re having trouble refunding a virtual credit card, you’ll need to reach out to your Payment Service Provider (PSP) to find out what went wrong and resolve the issue.
 The refund process may also differ according to your POS system or credit card machine.
 We recommend contacting your bank or financial institution for assistance.

 Here are some common situations that might cause issues:

 - Your POS or credit card machine is blocked.
-The main reasons for a block are:

 - Your provider doesn’t allow you to refund VCCs.

 - You receive an unknown POS/credit card machine error.

 - If this happens and your PSP can't help, try again later or the next day.